-Basically, brain growth (neurogenesis) in the hippocampus (powerful mood and memory area of the brain) increased chemicals that are known to repair and rebuild brain.
+Basically, brain growth (neurogenesis) in the hippocampus (powerful mood and memory area of the brain) increased chemicals that are known to repair and rebuild the brain.

 This is usually a response to stress, infection, immune response, or more.

 How do we know this?